asyaharoyan/brainon-django/README.md

 ## Credits

 The website has been made with the help of the Django Blog project.
-About model, collaboration models and comment models are taken from the blog project.
+The About model, Collaboration models and Comment models are taken from the blog project.
 JS file has been taken from the blog project and adapted to serve the BrainOn project.
 Most of the help for planning the project has been taken from [Django Recipe Sharing tutorial by Dee Mc](https://www.youtube.com/watch?v=_GNvmwvvS70&list=PLXuTq6OsqZjbCSfiLNb2f1FOs8viArjWy&index=24).
 Some help for coding has been taken from [Python Django tutorial](https://www.youtube.com/watch?v=kmeEIJE7JDU).